frig-js/frig/HACKING.md

 ## Releasing a new version of Frig

 `npm version` is the official way to compile a release.
 See https://docs.npmjs.com/cli/version

+If you need to update the docs you will need to run `./scripts/publish_docs.sh`

 DO NOT compile a release if you want your pull request to be accepted.
 If you do compile a release you will need to remove it and re-submit your pull request.
 This is to prevent the Git repo from becoming massive and/or crazy-slow to download.